 The different tax rates for Income and Dividends are as follows:

 Use up National Insurance allowances

 National Insurance (NI) is payable by employers, employees, and the self-employed.
 Each of whom have different bands and rates to consider.
-As with income tax above, it’s best to do some tax planning to use up lower bands and avoid higher bands.
-You need to have a salary or self-employed profits that exceed the lower limit for the tax year for it to be a qualifying year for your state pension.
+As with income tax above, it’s best to use up lower bands and avoid higher bands.
+You need to have a salary or self-employed profits that exceed the lower earnings limit for the tax year, or voluntarily pay sufficient NI in the tax year, for it to be a qualifying year for your state pension.
 You need 35 qualifying years for a full state pension.
 If self-employed profits exceed the main threshold (was the lower earnings limit), a fixed amount of NI is payable at £163.80pa (was £158.60pa).
 Credits for the state pension will still be gained if profits exceed the lower earnings limit.

 Avoid earning over £50k

 As well as paying higher tax rates on income over £50,270, any child benefit received needs to be paid back if income exceeds £50,000 for the year.
 If one parent or the other receives child benefit, and if one or the other parent has a total income of £50,000 or more, the higher earner will need to repay some or all of the child benefit.
 A proportion of it is repaid if the total adjusted income is between £50k and £60k.
 This can result in marginal tax rates of 60% for 2 children and over 70% for 4 children.
 If the repayment can’t be avoided, consider stopping the child benefit, as this may spare any need to file a tax return.
 To calculate the amount of child benefit to be repaid, your total income is adjusted down for any personal pension contributions and charity contributions.
 So you could pay more of these contributions to reduce your adjusted total income within the £50k – £60k band to save tax.